Writing, speaking, and translating the future

 These companies will also need to find ways to support the efforts of public domain advocates, and alternative copyright companies.
 This will show their commitment and their understanding of their role in the new paradigm.

 It is easy to demonize a company or product that locks you into a proprietary format and prevents you from utilizing your device to its full potential.
-But if Kobo, Apple, Amazon, Barnes and Noble and other companies worked with libraries, public domain advocates, and groups like Creative Commons, it would make it much more difficult to demonize them.
+But if Kobo, Apple, Amazon, Barnes and Noble, and other companies worked with libraries, public domain advocates, and groups like Creative Commons, it would make it much more difficult to demonize them.

 Leave a comment